Real-Time Bidding (RTB): What Is It & How Does It Work?

 4. Enhanced ROI

-RTB’s precise targeting and real-time adjustments help optimize ad spend, leading to better conversion rates and higher return on investment.
+RTB’s precise targeting and real-time adjustments help optimize ad spend, leading to a better conversion rate and higher return on investment.
 Marketers can focus on high-value impressions that drive significant business results.

 5. Greater Transparency